dotnet/AspNetCore.Docs/aspnetcore/blazor/globalization-localization.md

 By default, Blazor's linker configuration for Blazor WebAssembly apps strips out internationalization information except for locales explicitly requested.
 For more information and guidance on controlling the linker's behavior, see <xref:host-and-deploy/blazor/configure-linker#configure-the-linker-for-internationalization>.

+While the culture that Blazor selects by default might be sufficient for most users, consider offering a way for users to specify their preferred locale.
 For a Blazor WebAssembly sample app with a culture picker, see the [LocSample](https://github.com/pranavkm/LocSample) localization sample app.

 ### Blazor Server